 Mislay our bankers card

 Make list of necessary items before descending on the shops, and keep to it.

 Only go to the shops when they’re about to close.

-Make list of necessities and ask a friend to shop for you.
+Make list of necessities and ask a friend to shop for us.

 Only buy essentials

-Leave your card or cash at home if you are not going out with the intention of buying something
+Leave our card or cash at home if we are not going out with the intention of buying something

-If you (or the person you are looking after) have more that 4 prescription items per year look into a pre-paid certificate You can pay monthly.
+If we (or the person we are looking after) have more that four prescription items per year look into a pre-paid certificate.
+We can pay monthly.